To find out more about the podcast go to Ep 46: Crime and compassion: How do we stop people offending?.

 "we wouldn't refer to people as offenders because that could be a term that stays with people when they leave the prison" - Dr. Geraldine Akerman

-Neurodiversity and ADHD in Forensic Settings
+ADHD, Neurodiversity, and Forensic Settings

 "one thing that differentiates them is just having one person that believes in them" - Dr. Rachel Worthington